pyinfra-dev/pyinfra/docs/api/connectors.md

 `make_names_data` is used to supply inventory data about a host while at 'Loading inventory' stage.

 Its worth being aware up front that due to `make_names_data` being a `staticmethod` it has no automatic access to the parent classes attributes.
-To work around this - eg to configure an API connector - configuration will have to happen outside the function and be imported in.
+To work around this - e.g. to configure an API connector - configuration will have to happen outside the function and be imported in.
 Two examples
 (`getattr` and a function) are provided below.

 ```py